-- 4.1 The Moray Council, as advised by the Aberdeenshire Council Archaeology Service, have identified that a 'Level 1' historic building survey is required on the church prior to development, which will require a written, photographic and drawn record, preceded by a short element of archive research to place the building ibn its context. - 4.2 A general and detailed photographic survey will be undertaken on the exterior and interior of church in black and white print and colour digital using a 35mm SLR camera and digital SLR respectively.
-General views of the exterior will be made in addition to detailed shots of specific features or examples of features such as doors, windows, architectural detail, structural detail, etc. A 1m or 2m ranging pole will be used for scale where access and health and safety allow.
-A running register of photographs will be made on site and will be included as an appendix to the report. - 4.3 The photographic record will be supplemented by a written account of the exterior and interior using AOC pro-forma recording sheets to form the basis of the architectural appraisal of the church for the final report.

-Comment will be made on condition, construction and structural details, openings, architectural and historical detail, evidence for phasing and function and any other features pertinent to the historical record.

-- 4.3 The drawn record will consist of annotated architects' floor plans and elevations of the church, which will be reproduced in the final report at an appropriate scale and fully annotated. - 4.4 Upon completion of the on-site works, a report will be produced, prepared in accordance with AOC standards and will include the following: - A summary of the background to the development and principal findings - Site location map - Detail of the site background, site location and development background - Objectives of the investigation - A detailed methodology - Historical background to put the site into context including any historical map representations that are referenced in the text - A detailed architectural description of the buildings - A selection of colour photographs used as plates to illustrate the report - Reproduced plans at an appropriate scale - A discussion bringing together the findings of the historical background and on-site investigations - Conclusions - All references listed, both cartographic and bibliographic - Appendices, including the photographic register and a copy of the entry into the 'Discovery and Excavation in Scotland' (DES). - 4.5 A draft copy of the report will be presented to the client for comments, after which a draft copy will be passed to the Aberdeenshire Council Archaeology Service (as advisors to the Moray Council) for approval.
-Once approved, further hard copies will be supplied to the client as required in addition to a pdf of the report and photographs (as jpgs) on CD to the Aberdeenshire Council Archaeology Service.
-The project will also be entered into the Online AccesS to the Index of Archaeological InvestigationS (OASIS) website, a legal requirement, and an entry made and submitted to 'Discovery and Excavation in Scotland' (DES), also a legal requirement. - 4.6 The archive from these works will be prepared for deposition in the National Monuments Record of Scotland within 6 months of the completion of all on-site works.
+- 4.1.1 A photographic, written and drawn record of the building is required to be undertaken, culminating in an illustrated historic building report. - 4.1.2 A general and detailed photographic survey will be undertaken on the exterior and interior of building in black and white print and colour digital using a 35mm SLR camera and digital SLR respectively.
+General views will be made in addition to detailed shots of specific features or examples of features located such as blocked openings, original or early features, architectural detail, etc. A 1m or 2m ranging pole will be used for scale where access and health and safety allow.
+A running register of photographs will be made on site and will be included as an appendix to the report. - 4.1.3 The photographic record will be supplemented by a written account of the building using AOC pro-forma recording sheets to form the basis of the architectural appraisal of the building for the report.
+Comment will be made on condition, construction and structural details, openings, architectural and historical detail, evidence for phasing and function and any other features pertinent to the historical record. - 4.1.4 A drawn record is also required of the building, which will include a floor plan of the building, based on annotated architects' drawings. - 4.1.5 Upon completion of the on-site recording, an historic buildings report will be produced, prepared in accordance with AOC standards and will include the following: - A summary of the background to the development and principal findings - Site location map - Detail of the site background, site location and development background - Objectives of the investigation - A detailed methodology - Historical background to put the site into context including any historical map representations that are referenced in the text - A detailed architectural description of the site - A selection of colour photographs used as plates to illustrate the report - Reproduced floor plans at an appropriate scale - A discussion bringing together the findings of the historical background and on-site investigations - Conclusions - All references listed, both cartographic and bibliographic - Appendices, including the photographic register and a copy of the entry into the 'Discovery and Excavation in Scotland' (DES). - 4.1.6 A draft copy of the report will be presented to the client for comments, after which a draft copy will be passed to the City of Edinburgh Council Archaeology Service for approval.
+Once approved, the City of Edinburgh Council Archaeology Service will receive a hard copy of the report for the HER together with a CD of a pdf of the report and the digital photographic record. - 4.1.7 The archive from these works will be prepared for deposition in the National Monuments Record of Scotland within 6 months of the completion of all on-site works.
+The project will also be entered into the Online AccesS to the Index of Archaeological InvestigationS (OASIS) website (a legal requirement), and an entry made and submitted to Discovery and Excavation in Scotland (DES), also a legal requirement.